 For further information about applying through CASPA, plesae visit http://www.caspaonline.org

-- 3 letters of recommendation including a recommendation letter from a Physician Assistant (if not included in your CASPA application).
+3 letters of recommendation including a recommendation letter from a Physician Assistant must be included in your CASPA application.
 In order to confirm applicants have a clear understanding of the working relationship between physicians and physician assistants, the letter of recommendation from a PA cannot be substituted with a letter from another health care provider (i.e. RN, NP, paramedic)

-- Verification of a minimum of 200 hours of direct patient contact health care experience, either volunteer or paid, documented on the Patient Contact Form and uploaded through CASPA.
+- Verification of a minimum of 200 hours of direct patient contact health care experience, either volunteer or paid, must be documented on the Patient Contact Form and uploaded through CASPA.
 We recommend retaining a copy of this completed form for your records.
 It may be utilized if you are applying for a separate Touro location or a future admissions cycle.

-Verification of a minimum of 20 additional hours "shadowing" a physician assistant, documented on the Physician Assistant Shadowing Form and uploaded through CASPA.
+Verification of a minimum of 20 additional hours "shadowing" a physician assistant, must be documented on the Physician Assistant Shadowing Form and uploaded through CASPA.
 We recommend retaining a copy of this completed form for your records.
 It may be utilized if you are applying for a separate Touro location or a future admissions cycle.

 Distribution of 52 credits of specific prerequisites: